The Galaxy Note 8 isn't Samsung's only dual-camera phone now

 - Front facing fingerprint sensor

-- China and pricing is not yet available.
+- Sells in China; pricing is not yet available.
 No word yet on other countries that will get the phone.

 Discuss: Samsung's next dual camera phones are the...